 The FN America SCAR 17S is, in the opinion of many, one of the best battle rifles out on the market.
 It fires a 7.62×51 cartridge but the recoil is oddly soft for a rifle chambered in .308 Winchester.
-The short-stroke gas piston system allows the gun to keep on firing in all manner of conditions.
+The short-stroke gas piston system allows the gun to keep remain effective in all manner of conditions.
 Even though it only has a 16.25 in. barrel with 1:12 twist, it is accurate out to 800 meters.
-So about SCAR 17 magazine options — how should you feed it?
+So about SCAR 17 magazine options…which SCAR 17 mags should you choose?

 FN offers magazines in two different capacities.
 20 rd mags or 10 rd mags.
 The SCAR 17S magazine (those discussed in this article, as of this writing) is actually a modified FN FAL magazine.
 The SCAR 17S and FAL magazine bodies are the same.
 FN just cut a mag catch notch into the side of the mag body, removed the front notch and changed the feed lip shape a bit.
 Then they added a plastic bumper to the base plate.

-Edit: Now, three years after this article first ran, there are several more options of SCAR 17 magazine to choose from!
+Edit: Now, long after this article first ran, there are several more options of SCAR 17 magazine to choose from!

 These mags are great but they are a bit pricey and they weigh a lot.
 Empty, the factory 20 rd mag weighs 8.6oz.